Part III: Freedom Is Not Permission

 Children make abstraction difficult.
 They are not arguments, proof of righteousness, or accessories to adult fulfillment.
 They arrive helpless and slowly become themselves in front of you.
 To know someone from the beginning is one of the sweetest experiences I know.
 Mormonism did not invent that sweetness.
 It did teach me to notice it.

 If not for the church, I probably would have delayed marrying and having children.
 I would have wanted more self-knowledge, more experience, more freedom, more time to become someone before binding myself to other people.
 Some of that would have been reasonable.
-And I am deeply glad I did not wait too long.
+And I am glad I did not wait too long.
 I got years of sweetness I would not trade away.
 I had children early enough that, with luck, I will have a long time to know them as adults.
 I got meaning that does not always feel like happiness but runs deeper than many happier things.

 I inherited a script.
 I followed a path made morally obvious before I could compare it to much else.
 I entered serious commitments sincerely, but with an underdeveloped sense of alternatives.
 Mormonism gave me a picture of the good life before I was fully able to evaluate it.
 You can be grateful for a life and uneasy about the way you were steered into it.
 You can also admit that being steered sometimes brings you to goods you might not have been wise enough to choose.